-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance our preclinical activities and clinical trials.
-In addition, we expect to incur additional costs associated with operating as a public company and our transisition into a fully integrated commercial organization.
+We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we commercialize INVELTYS in the United States and advance our preclinical activities and clinical trials for our product candidates.
+In addition, we expect to incur additional costs associated with operating as a public company and our transition into a fully integrated commercial organization.